SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/netskope_events.md

 To start to pull events, you have to:

 1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the [Fetch new events from Netskope](../../../automate/library/netskope.md) trigger
-2. Set up the module configuration with the base url of your netskope instance.
+2. Set up the module configuration with the base URL of your Netskope instance.
 Set up the trigger configuration with the API token and the intake key
 3. Start the playbook and enjoy your events

 ## Further Readings